 Last week, Tyler asked if we could make something from his cookbook, and he wanted to make a dessert.
 So we looked through the book and found this recipe.
 He gets so excited to help in the kitchen.
 He immediately runs to grab his stool, wash his hands, and asks for help putting his apron on.
 Now and then, Ryan decides he wants to help as well.

 One of the best aspects of this recipe is the ingredient list.
 Everything required to make the lemon bars are foods I almost always have on hand.
-The crust is made of butter, flour, and powdered sugar and the filling is made of eggs, sugar, lemon zest, lemon juice, vanilla, and flour.
-The only thing I don’t always have is a lemon, but the zest is just extra, and I do make sure to have lemon juice in the refrigerator at all times.
+The only thing I don’t always have is a lemon, but the zest is just extra.
+And I do make sure to have lemon juice in the refrigerator at all times.

 Bake the crust for about 15-20 minutes or until the edges just start to brown.
 Take it out of the oven and let it cool completely before moving on to the filling.